syncfusion-content/flutter-docs/Flutter/treemap/levels.md

 ---
 layout: post
-title: Flat and hierarchical structure in Syncfusion Flutter Treemap | Syncfusion
+title: Flat and hierarchical level in Syncfusion Flutter Treemap | Syncfusion
 description: This section explains the steps required to visualize the treemap widget in flat and hierarchical structures.
 platform: Flutter
 control: SfTreemap